Description of the HTTP API

 Description

-Data scanning (using the Dr.Web Network Checker component call)
+Data scanning (calling the Dr.Web Network Checker component)

 scan_request

-Action: Order of connection (endpoint) to scan data with the necessary parameters.
+Action: Request to create a connection (endpoint) to scan data with the necessary parameters.

 URI: /api/10.2/scan_request